President: Christian Chaffee

 Media Specialist: Marilia Maschion

 Marilia Maschion was born in Brazil and raised in the United States.
-Marilia graduated from UCSD with a degree in interdisciplinary art and music in 2006.
-She has been working with video since 2002, and photography for the last 6 years.
+Marilia graduated from UCSD with a degree in interdisciplinary art and music.
 In 2012, she joined our staff as an administrative assistant and has been a valuable asset to the San Diego Historic Streetcars team.
 As Media Specialist, Marilia now manages all video and photography projects for our organization and provides administrative support to the Chief of Staff and Board of Directors.